Aliyansayz/FxMLResearch_v2_harmonic/README.md

 * Relative Strength Index, Simple Moving Average of RSI,
 * Candle Type
 * Harmonic Mean on `Close Price` with small and large period values,
-* `High` difference of two days harmonic mean also for Low, difference for last 45 days
+* `High` difference of two days harmonic mean also for `Low`, difference for last 45 days
 * Hour 4 RSI,
 * Hour 4 Supertrend 5.5x Factor To Point High Swing In Price Visible in Daily Timeframe too
 * Hour 4 Candle Type